 Based on a set of College Readiness Standards, the ACT is the most widely accepted college entrance test.
 It is taken by 11th and 12th graders to measure academic readiness to make a successful transition to college.
-Students may take the test multiple times in an effort to improve their score, broaden their college options and qualify for scholarships and grants.
+Students may take the test multiple times in the effort to improve their score, broaden their college options, and qualify for scholarships and grants.

-ACT: Aspire and PreACT
+ACT: PreACT

-ACT Aspire, PreACT 8/9, and PreACT take the place of the PLAN and EXPLORE tests in 7th, 9th, 9th, and 10th grades.
+The PreACT takes the place of the PLAN and EXPLORE tests in 7th, 8th, 9th, and 10th grades.
 They are vertically aligned tests that monitor progress in the context of ACT college readiness.
 Just like ACT, students take the English, Reading, Writing, Math, and Science.
 Online reporting allows teachers to view readiness benchmarks and national norms for all students.
-Because the ASPIRE and PreACT tests are reliable predictors of success on the ACT, the results will be used to help students, parents and counselors set goals and to establish their high school program of study.
+Because the PreACT tests are reliable predictors of success on the ACT, the results will be used to help students, parents and counselors set goals and to establish their high school program of study.